saan800/saansoft-cqrs/docs/terminology.md

 While replaying queries should be safe, it is unlikely to happen except when event handlers publish queries to fetch additional data.

+Queries can be handled by exactly 1 query handler.
+* Zero query handlers will result in an exception being thrown
+* Multiple query handlers will result in an exception being thrown